Go Back SmartClient Forums > Smart GWT Technical Q&A

 server.properties file in your Eclipse (or other IDE) project.

-To use Hibernate instead, see this topic.
+To use Hibernate instead, see this topic, or for JPA, this topic.

 chapter of the QuickStart Guide.